 The Governors act as ‘critical friends’ to the school working closely with the Headteacher and play a strategic role in the running of the school.
 This includes maintaining the ethos of St John the Baptist as a Catholic school under the direction of the Bishop, setting aims and objectives, adopting policies and setting targets.

 This is achieved through regular meetings – the full Governing Body meets three times a year and three committees (Resources, Staffing and Curriculum, Community and Spiritual Life) meet termly.
 At these meetings Governors are expected to ask relevant and challenging questions thus ensuring the school leadership is effective and accountable.

 Governors are also a visible presence in the school sitting on interview panels for senior members of staff and attending school events supporting staff and students in their achievements and successes.

-If you wish to contact us, please email email@example.com or send a letter marked for our attention to the school.
+If you wish to contact or chair of governors Ruth Egan via email email@example.com or send a letter marked for our attention to the school.